 Antonelli is an artist and educator living in Pittsburgh Pennsylvania.
 Born in England, she came to the US in 1994, originally to undertake a 6-month Residency at the Bemis Center for Contemporary Arts in Omaha Nebraska.
 As a foreign national and an immigrant, Antonelli is concerned with ideas of memory, place, and displacement; of wilderness and our constructed environment, and our uneasy interactions with what we call “nature”.
 The way that she makes her artwork is as much about the process and the way that it shapes the expression as it is about the ideas themselves; She is equally maker and conceptualist.

 Antonelli's artwork encompasses drawing, photography, video, and installation.
 She has exhibited at Arnolfini Gallery and Bristol City Museum in the UK, and SilverEye, Pittsburgh Filmmakers, and Pittsburgh Center for the Arts in Pittsburgh.
-Three of her large scale drawings are in the permanent collection on exhibition at the David Lawrence Convention Center in Pittsburgh.
+Three of her large-scale drawings are in the permanent collection on exhibition at the David Lawrence Convention Center in Pittsburgh.
 Her photography is in private collections in both the UK and the US.
-Antonelli has a Bachelors degree in 3-Dimensional Design from Cardiff College of Art in the UK, and an MFA from Vermont College, Vermont.
-She teaches photography and is an Adjunct Associate Professor at Pittsburgh Filmmakers, where she is also a long-time artist-member.
+Antonelli holds an MFA from Vermont College, Vermont.
+She teaches photography and is an Adjunct Associate Professor at Point Park University.